Federal Student Loans

 You must meet certain requirements to qualify for Federal Student Aid, see requirements.
 If you are eligible for federal aid, you can apply for assistance by completing the Free Application for Federal Student Aid (FAFSA).
 You must complete FAFSA yearly to be offered assistance.

-- Fixed interest rate of 5.28% (interest accrues at the time of disbursement)
+- Fixed interest rate of 7.05% for graduate students (interest accrues at the time of disbursement)

 - Cycle to apply opens yearly in June each academic year

 - Maximum loan amount awarded is up to the cost of attendance minus any other aid (Must complete the FAFSA first before applying)

 - Origination fee of 4.228% is charged by the government prior to disbursement

 - Fixed interest rate of 8.05% (interest accrues at the time of disbursement)

 - Repayment begins immediately, with provisions for deferment while enrolled greater than half-time.